craibo/ha_strava/README.md

 ## Configuration/Customization

-_Strava Home Assistant only supports configuration through the Home Assitant UI.
+_Strava Home Assistant only supports configuration through the Home Assistant UI.
 Configuration via. `configuration.yaml` will be deprecated [official announcement to the HA community](https://www.home-assistant.io/blog/2020/04/14/the-future-of-yaml/) and is therefore not supported._

 Upon completion of the installation process, the Strava Home Assistant integration **automatically creates device- and sensor entities** for you to access data from your most recent Strava activities.
 The number of sensor entities varies, depending on how many of your most recent Strava activities you whish to track from within Home Assistant (5 + 1 sensors per activity).
 Per default, only sensor entities for the **two most recent Strava activities** are visible in Home Assistant.
 Please read the section below to learn how to change the number of visible sensor entities for Strava Home Assistant.

-### Increase/Decrease the number of Strava activities avaiable in Home Assistant
+### Increase/Decrease the number of Strava activities available in Home Assistant

 You can always **adjust the number of Strava activities you whish to track** from within Home Assistant (min 1; max 10).